Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Point to line last passage percolation

-We apply the $1$-step transition densities of Proposition \ref{transition_densities_lpp} while adding in an extra particle at the origin after each step to prove by induction on $n$ that the joint distribution of the vector $(G(1,n), \ldots, G(n, n))$ has a density with respect to Lebesgue measure on $W_n^+$ that agrees with the invariant measure of the Brownian system considered in Theorem \ref{invariant_measure}.
-This proves the positivity and normalisation of $\bar{\pi}$ and $\pi$ stated in Lemma \ref{positivity} which is required to complete the proof of Theorem \ref{invariant_measure} and the agreement with point-to-line last passage percolation proves Theorem \ref{equality_law}.
+where we recall that $e_{ij}$ has rate $\alpha_i + \alpha_{n-j+1}$ and we use the notation $G_0^{\text{pl}}(k):=0$ for all $k = 0, \ldots, n$.
+Comparing this with the update rule for the point to point case given at \eqref{update_rule_lpp} we see that it is the same up to a shift in the labels of the particles.
+Thus we can repeatedly apply the $1$-step transition densities of Proposition \ref{transition_densities_lpp} while adding in an extra particle at the origin after each step to compute the joint distribution of the vector $(G(1,n), \ldots, G(n, n))$.
+This will show that the distribution of this vector agrees with the invariant measure of the Brownian system considered in Theorem \ref{invariant_measure}.
+This also proves the positivity and normalisation of $\bar{\pi}$ and $\pi$ stated in Lemma \ref{positivity} which is required to complete the proof of Theorem \ref{invariant_measure}.

 \begin{proof}[Proof of Theorem \ref{equality_law}] We prove the result by induction on $n$ and observe that the case $n = 1$ is true.
-We first prove the inductive step for equal rates: $\alpha_1 = \ldots = \alpha_n = 1$.
-The convolution between the proposed density and the transition density for equal rates given in Proposition \ref{transition_densities_lpp} is
+We first prove the case of equal rates: $\alpha_1 = \ldots = \alpha_n = 1$.
+Suppose that the distribution of $ \mathbf{G}^{\text{pl}}(n-1)$ is given by the density